tonioloewald/bindinator.js/docs/angular.md

-will give you little or no advantage for gzipped code (and `b8r` code will typically be far smaller than Angular because of all the glue and dom-rendering code you don't end up writing, compiling, and packaging.
+will give you little or no advantage for gzipped code (and `b8r` code will typically be far smaller than Angular because of all the glue and dom-rendering code you don't end up writing, compiling, and packaging).
 Also, `b8r` supports non-blocking, lazy-loading all the way down so even if it weren't smaller and faster you wouldn't care so much.)